Kakifrucht/HalfminerSystem/HalfminerLand/README.md

     - See the current free land amount a player can buy or change it
     - Lookup other players lands
       - Shows all land coordinates bought by given player and teleport names if applicable
+    - Get all land owned by server with */hml info -s*